AdamWongCH/fabric-nl-analytics/labs/lab-01-build-first-data-agent.md

-# Lab Guide — Build & Debug a Data Agent
+# Beginner Lab Guide — Build and Debug a Fabric Data Agent

 This lab is designed for **learning by doing**.